Thursday, January 1, 2009

 For months those living in the Gaza strip have fallen victim to a sort of slow starvation.
 Food, medical supplies and fuel necessary for the operation of the area's electrical plant are routinely denied by the Israeli government.
 Residents are being forced to live without electricity for most of the time due to the imposed fuel shortage and therefore, are facing the complete breakdown of sanitary conditions.
 There is precious little clean drinking water, garbage and sewage is piling up, and the people are being forced to live in what has been referred to as an "open cesspool."
 Further, the Israeli military has been attempting to keep the news media and humanitarian workers from getting anywhere near Gaza; this, likely in an attempt to evade further international observation and the subsequent condemnation for its actions.

 On Saturday, Israel began an aerial bombardment upon the People of Palestine, which many are calling a holocaust.
 The justification for this massive military action has been explained as defensive action as a result of Hamas' Kassam rocket fire into southern Israel that has resumed in recent weeks.
 Still, as Dennis Rahkonen brings out in his article entitled The Truth About Those Hamas Rockets, the rockets being used amount to little more than "slingshots" against Israel's military might.
 Of course, to those Israelis living in the line of fire, these rockets can be quite frightening.
 The truth however, is that there has been very little death or serious injury as a result of these rocket attacks.
+Of course, Israel has a right to defend itself, but the response to the rocket attacks with the brute force of "shock and awe" that is currently being employed by Israel against all the Palestinian people living in Gaza simply cannot be justified; at least, not in the opinion of this writer.

 Since Saturday, almost 400 have died and countless others have been seriously wounded.
 Area hospitals are unable to cope with the situation; this, due in part to the Israeli blockade of the entire Gaza Strip.
 It was for this reason that the Dignity was attempting to lend humanitarian aid to a terrorized and besieged people.
 After the vessel safely made it to the Lebanese port city of Tyre, former Congresswoman McKinney was interviewed by CNN.
 At the time, she called upon President-Elect Obama to please say something about the humanitarian crises in Gaza.
 She went on to say this to her former congressional colleagues: